data-science-sequencing/data-science-sequencing.github.io/Win2018/lectures/lecture14.md

 	<div class="figcaption">Pseudo-alignment figure from kallisto paper.</div>
 </div>

-This strategy, known as _pseudo-alignment_ is used by the tool [kallisto](https://www.nature.com/articles/nbt.3519) and [Salmon](https://www.nature.com/articles/nmeth.4197).
+This strategy, known as _pseudo-alignment_ is used by [kallisto](https://www.nature.com/articles/nbt.3519) and [Salmon](https://www.nature.com/articles/nmeth.4197).